 “They will remain vigilant.
 They continue to use every element of the power and authority of the greatest country in the world to protect our citizens.
 That is part of what should give people confidence that they can go about their holiday routine,” Earnest added.

-The Los Angeles Unified School District is the second largest school system in the US with more than 660,000 students in kindergarten through 12th grade and 250,000 in adult education programme.
+The Los Angeles Unified School District is the second largest school system in the US with more than 660,000 students in kindergarten through 12th grade and 250,000 in adult education program.